 The GSEs simply set the rules for how to qualify for a conforming mortgage, how much you can borrow, and how the loan may be structured.

 Conforming loans are popular because they typically offer lower interest rates compared to non-conforming or jumbo loans, which exceed the maximum loan limits set by the GSEs.
 By conforming to these standards, lenders can sell these loans more easily in the secondary mortgage market, which promotes liquidity in the mortgage industry and helps keep interest rates competitive for borrowers.

 Depending on your lender, a conforming loan can be structured as either a fixed-rate loan or an adjustable-rate mortgage (ARM).
 A fixed-rate loan refers to the fact that the interest rate will remain the same throughout the life of the loan.
 This can be beneficial when interest rates are low so you can lock in for the life of the loan.
 An ARM is tied to a financial index and the interest rate can adjust over the life of the loan.

 A conventional loan refers to a type of home loan that is not insured or guaranteed by the government.
 Whereas a conforming loan generally refers to the loan size or loan limit.
 Therefore, a conforming loan can encompass several other loan programs such as:

 - VA Loans

-As with all loan options, it's important to understand there is no one-size-fits-all.
-For the most part, a conforming loan may come with a lower interest rate and peace of mind that your lender meets Fannie Mae and Freddie Mac’s guidelines.
-A loan limit set by conforming loans may be a challenge if you are looking to purchase in an expensive area within the U.S., in which case you may want to consider a Jumbo loan.
+As with all loan options, understand that there is no one-size-fits-all.
+For the most part, a conforming loan may come with a competitive interest rate and peace of mind that your lender meets Fannie Mae and Freddie Mac’s guidelines.